We may earn a commission if you click on a link, but at no extra cost to you. Read our disclosure policy for information.

 - Installation can be done by anyone

-Some tanks have a detergent chamber and a water chamber whereby the detergent (carpet detergent) and water are inserted.
+Some storage tanks have a detergent chamber and a water chamber whereby the detergent (carpet detergent) and water are inserted.

 The cleaning process can then be carried out very efficiently.